KoolPal/woocommerce-email-testing/readme.md

 ## Installation

-    1. Download plugin.
+    1. Download.
 Click at the green button "Clone or download > Download ZIP".
     2. Upload this plugin as a zip file in your WordPress menu "Plugins > Add New > Upload Plugin".
     3. Activate the plugin through the "Plugins" menu in WordPress